mekhti-ravnur/gst-gpac-plugin/README.md

 ### `gpacsink` element

 This is again a convenience element that functions similarly to `gpactf` element, except that it's contained under a `GstBin` and connected to `fakesink`.
 This element is useful for testing purposes.

+## Installation

+The plugin requires GPAC to be installed on your system.
+You can install GPAC by following the instructions on the [GPAC wiki](https://wiki.gpac.io/Build/Build-Introduction/).
+There's no specific required version of GPAC, but we recommend building from source to ensure compatibility.
+You can also find the latest build artifacts for the plugin [here](https://github.com/gpac/gst-gpac-plugin/releases/latest).
+Be sure to rename the library files to `libgpac_plugin.{so,dylib}` and place them in the appropriate location.

 ## Build